eraofchaos/eraofchaos.github.io/Alchemy Workshop/index.md

 classes: wide
 ---

-#  Alchemy Workshop

   The Alchemy Workshop is a truly wonderful place.
 It not only gathers the wisdom of different races, but also invents amazing things one after another.

 ## Rules

   <span style="color: #8a5c1d"> A mysterious island comes out of nowhere over the sea.
 People found a dusty and ancient workshop that is full of amazing alchemy devices. <span style="color: black">

 　<span style="color: black">